Louis is a practicing physician who writes on various health topics. He focuses on case studies of patients and unusual complications.

 - Talley, N. J. (2003).
 Evaluation of drug treatment in irritable bowel syndrome.
 Minnesota.

 - Tytgat, G. N. (2007).
 Hyoscine butylbromide: a review of its use in the treatment of abdominal cramping and pain.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/17547475#.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Thanks for stopping by, Mel!
 I figured it's a pretty common disorder and posting a hub on it will be interesting for those who may have it.

-Mel Carriere from San Diego California on January 18, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on January 18, 2016:

 Touchy subject for those of us getting along in years.
 Fascinating review.